People Like Us (2012 film)

 People Like Us (known during production as Welcome to People) is a 2012 American drama film directed by Alex Kurtzman in his directorial debut.
 The film was written by Kurtzman, Roberto Orci and Jody Lambert, and stars Chris Pine, Elizabeth Banks, Olivia Wilde, Michael Hall D'Addario and Michelle Pfeiffer.
 A. R. Rahman composed the soundtrack.
-The film was released by Walt Disney Studios Motion Pictures through Touchstone Pictures on June 29, 2012.
+The film was released by Walt Disney Studios Motion Pictures through their Touchstone Pictures label on June 29, 2012.

 Plot

-Sam Harper, a struggling corporate trader in New York City, may have violated federal law and faces a possible Federal Trade Commission investigation.
-Sam's boss urges him to bribe federal officials.
+Sam Harper, a struggling corporate trader in New York City, may have violated federal law and faces a possible Federal Trade Commission investigation, so his boss urges him to bribe federal officials.
 Returning home, Sam's girlfriend Hannah informs him that his estranged father, Jerry, has died.
-Sam and Hannah fly to Los Angeles, where he has a tense reunion with his mother, Lillian.
+They fly to Los Angeles, where he has a tense reunion with his mother Lillian.

-Jerry's lawyer and friend, Ike, tells Sam he will not inherit any money.
-The lawyer hands him a shaving kit containing $150,000 in cash and a note stipulating that the money be delivered to Josh Davis.
+Jerry's lawyer and friend Ike tells Sam he will not inherit any money.
+He then hands him a shaving kit containing $150,000 in cash and a note stipulating that the money be delivered to Josh Davis.

-Josh is a troubled 11-year-old boy whose bartender mother, Frankie Davis, is a recovering alcoholic.
-Sam secretly follows Frankie to an Alcoholics Anonymous meeting.
-He learns she is Jerry's illegitimate daughter, making Frankie Sam's paternal half-sister, and Josh his nephew.
-When Sam tells Hannah he intends to keep the money, Hannah, disgusted, returns to New York.
+Josh is a troubled 11-year-old, whose bartender mother Frankie Davis is a recovering alcoholic.
+Sam secretly follows her to an Alcoholics Anonymous meeting.
+There, he learns Frankie is Jerry's illegitimate daughter, and therefore his paternal half-sister, and Josh his nephew.
+Sam introduces himself to Frankie as a visiting fellow alcoholic.
+When Sam tells Hannah he intends to keep the money, she returns to New York, disgusted.

-Sam introduces himself to Frankie as a visiting fellow alcoholic, and soon becomes involved in their life, gradually growing closer.
-He learns that Jerry visited Frankie and her mother on Sundays, and that Frankie has never met her father's wife and son.
+Sam then introduces himself to Josh, preventing him from shoplifting CDs from a record store.
+Soon he becomes involved in their life, gradually growing closer.
+Helping her with laundry, he learns that Jerry visited her and her mother on Sundays, and that Frankie has never met her father's wife and son.

 Meanwhile, Sam broods over his deepening legal troubles.
-Frankie does not want Sam around Josh anymore because she fears he will return to New York, upsetting Josh.
-Sam decides to leave, but returns to pick up Josh from school.
-Frankie later calls Sam, telling him Josh has been in a fight.
+Frankie does not want him around Josh anymore because she fears that when he returns to New York, it will upset her son.
+He decides to leave, but returns to pick up Josh from school, as Frankie later calls him because Josh's been in a fight.